cstobey/vclods/docs/Configuration.md

 Global | the whole directory.
 Only Editable in the Global config file Script | a single script
-Connections | used in .sql and .dst as defaults Includes | Used at the script level or inside the .sh extension Extensions | the given dot extensions
+Connections | used in .sql and .dst as defaults Includes | Used at the script level or inside the .sh extension [See more](/docs/sh.md) Extensions | the given dot extensions
 Post | log processing after the script has run